Armaldio/blog.armaldio.xyz/content/posts/why-i-was-wrong-with-typescript.md

 I've always prefered jsdoc + babel.

-Type checking is always, and even more with Javascript that is highly dynamic
+Type checking is always good, and even more with Javascript that is highly dynamic